Good UX makes products usable

 Start here.
 Before we design anything, we need to understand what you're building and who you're building it for.

 Discovery covers your business goals, target users, competitive landscape, and content requirements.
-It answers the foundational questions that inform every design decision.
+User research answers the foundational questions that inform every UX and UI decision.

-Discovery is a separate service, but we can bundle it with design if needed.
+Discovery is a separate service, but we can bundle it with design services if needed.

 Once we understand the project, we start with two key deliverables:

-Moodboards show the visual direction: colors, typography, imagery, overall style.
-This is where we align on the look and feel before committing to detailed design work.
+Moodboards show the creative visual direction: colors, typography, imagery, overall style.
+This is where we align on the look and feel before committing to detailed digital design work.

 Wireframes show the structure: layout, navigation, content hierarchy, and user flow.
 No colors, no branding.
-Just the skeleton of how the product will work.
+Just the skeleton of how the UI will work.

 These two steps ensure we're on the same page before diving into full visual design.